Giannis Antetokounmpo, LeBron James Lead NBA All-Star Game 1st Voting Results

 Antetokounmpo, meanwhile, has stuffed stat sheets to an impressive degree while leading the Bucks to a 20-16 start.

 To date, the Greek Freak is averaging 29.1 points, 10.4 rebounds, 4.7 assists, 1.6 steals and 1.3 blocks while shooting 54.9 percent from the field.
-If Antetokounmpo can maintain those marks for the duration of the season, he would join David Robinson and Russell Westbrook as the only players in league history to average at least 29.0 points, 10.0 boards, 4.0 dimes and 1.5 steals over the course of an entire campaign.
+If Antetokounmpo can maintain those marks for the duration of the season, he would join David Robinson and Russell Westbrook as the only players in league history to average at least 29.0 points, 10.0 boards, 4.0 dimes and 1.5 steals over an entire campaign.

 Durant and Curry have continued to thrive as the league's most dynamic one-two punch for the Western Conference-leading Warriors.